shirokuma-desu/PraticeProject/README.md

 # PraticeProject
- This is praticeproject for learning
+ this is practice project for learning